Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Yamba has 42 active public transport stops offering a mix of ferry and bus services.
-These stops are served by 29 individual routes that collectively provide 348 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 258 meters from the nearest stop.
-Most residents commute outward due to Yamba's residential nature.
-Car remains the dominant mode of transport at 87%, while walking and cycling account for 9% and 3% respectively.
-Vehicle ownership averages 1.1 per dwelling, below the regional average.
+Yamba has 42 active public transport stops, a mix of ferry and bus services.
+These stops are served by 29 routes, offering 348 weekly passenger trips in total.
+Transport accessibility is good, with residents typically living 258 meters from the nearest stop.
+Most residents commute outward daily.
+Car is the dominant mode at 87%, with walking at 9% and cycling at 3%.
+Average vehicle ownership per dwelling is 1.1, below the regional average.

-According to the 2021 Census, 15.3% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 49 trips per day across all routes, equating to approximately 8 weekly trips per individual stop.
+According to the 2021 Census, 15.3% of residents work from home, possibly due to COVID-19 conditions.
+Service frequency averages 49 trips per day across all routes, resulting in approximately 8 weekly trips per stop.

 Frequently Asked Questions - Transport